bhartl/bhartl.github.io/bib.md

 - Poster: <i>10th Liquid Matter Conference</i>, Ljubljana, Slovenia (2017)

 ## Media Outreach
+  - Featured in
+<a target="_blank" href="https://dailyneuron.com/neural-cellular-automata-biology-ai/">Neural Cellular Automata Are Unlocking the Secrets of Biological and Artificial Intelligence</a>, dailyneuron.com (2025)
   - Featured in <a target="_blank" href="https://www.quantamagazine.org/self-assembly-gets-automated-in-reverse-of-game-of-life-20250910/">Self-Assembly Gets Automated in Reverse of ‘Game of Life’</a>, Quanta Magazine (2025)
   - <a target="_blank" href="https://www.tuwien.at/en/all-news/news/wie-man-ohne-gehirn-schwimmen-kann">How to swim without a brain</a>, also see <a href="https://www.nature.com/articles/s42005-025-02101-5/metrics" target="_blank">Comm.
 Phys.
 Metrics</a>
   - Sub auspiciis doctoral graduation, 26.01.2022